 Culture of Relationship

 Our campus structure ensures all students are supported.
-As part of this structure the Student Support School Leader, Pastoral Care School Leader, Year Coordinators for each year group of students, Pathway Tutor Group (PTG) teachers, Youth Support Worker, School Counsellor and Indigenous Education Officer are all involved in providing support for students where appropriate.
+As part of this structure the Student Support School Leader, Year Coordinators for each year group of students, Executive teachers, Youth Support Worker, School Counsellor and Indigenous Education Officer are all involved in providing support for students where appropriate.
 Our student management approach is based on the principles of Restorative Practice, which ensures that students are supported to develop pro-social behaviour.

 Relational teaching underpins the curriculum and teachers work to develop strong relationships with students.
 In this way students develop a sense of identification with and connectedness to school, an important pre-requisite for academic success.
-The Pathway Tutor Group structure allows for close teacher monitoring of student attendance, welfare and academic progress and helps build connection with school through connection with the group.
-This is further strengthened with PTGs undertaking community service in the school and further developed through cross-age mentoring, beginning with Year 10 students being attached to Year 7 PTGs and being a presence for students from their first day of secondary schooling.
+This structure allows for close teacher monitoring of student attendance, welfare and academic progress and helps build connection with school through connection with the group.

 We work continually to maintain a strong and positive school culture to which students feel they belong.
 We have recently completed work to re-define and embed our school vision and values to further build positive school climate.
 This is done in consultation with students, to further enhance a sense of ownership, and there is a wide range of leadership, community service and service learning opportunities for students, as part of our strong commitment to student empowerment.